danirus/django-inline-media/docs/example.rst

 Demo projects
 =============

-Django-inlines-media comes with two demo projects:
+There are two demo projects:

 1. **demo**: An article model with a TextFieldWithInlines
-2. **demo_wysihtml5**: The same article model with a Wysihtml5TextField
+2. **demo_wysihtml5**: The same article model with a Wysihtml5TextField (beta)

-The example sites in the repository live `here <http://github.com/danirus/django-inline-media/tree/master/example>`.
+Find the code of the example sites `here <http://github.com/danirus/django-inline-media/tree/master/example>`_.

 .. index::
    pair: Demo; Setup